tekore/Vsphere/README.md

 ## Goals
 The goals for this repository are:

-1. Use Terraform with the VSphere provider to fully automate all virtual machine creation as well as networking, data storage via VCenter on an ESXI host.
+1. Use Terraform with the VSphere provider to fully automate all virtual machine creation as well as networking and data storage via VCenter on an ESXI host.
 2. Produce the code in such a way that's usable, readable and maintainable by third parties.
 3. Ensure the code is able to be built upon and expanded to add additional infrastructure and features.
 4. Keep in-line with IAC methodologies.